 Figure 1 is our map of the north polar cluster of cyclones.
-The coverage overlaps that at PJ32 and confirms the rearrangements seen then: There is no longer a small AWO north of CPC-7, and CPC-7 (centred at 81.6°N) appears to have been excluded from the polygon as the flanking CPCs-6 & 8 are now adjacent.
+The coverage overlaps that at PJ32 and confirms the rearrangements seen then: There is no longer a small AWO north of CPC-7, and CPC-7 (centred at 81.6° N) appears to have been excluded from the polygon as the flanking CPCs-6 & 8 are now adjacent.
 The central North Polar Cyclone is offset from the pole in approx. the same direction as at recent perijoves; the offset is ~0.6° at PJ33, and the NPC appears to be oval.

 Figure 2 is a composite map of the north polar cluster from the last 4 perijoves.
-(The sector seen at PJ33 appears to have rotated by ~5°-9° since last observed.)
-The cluster now appears to be a heptagon, with 4 'filled' and 3 more diverse CPCs, but with CPC-7 and several smaller 'filled'-type cyclones as satellites around it (Figure 2); some of the latter could be the same as at PJ30 and PJ32, but we cannot be sure.
+(The sector seen at PJ33 appears to have rotated by $\sim 5^{\circ}-9^{\circ}$ since last observed.)
+The cluster could be seen as a highly distorted octagon, or as a heptagon with 4 'filled' and 3 more diverse CPCs, but with CPC-7 and several smaller 'filled'-type cyclones as satellites around it (Figure 2); some of the latter could be the same as at PJ30 and PJ32, but we cannot be sure.
 (We may have a better opportunity to track features between perijoves during the extended mission, as the illumination and longitude coverage improve and the orbital period is reduced.)